History of European Public Law

 - Geen Honours Class

 Substantial requirements: none (open to all third-year students); a sufficient level of English (oral and written, min.
 B2+) is required.
+Some acquaitance with European political history may prove useful.

 The course reflects some of the aims of the research project Sovereignty, International Governance and Global Values.